ModulesSoft/Ultimate-CMS-for-laboratory-webpage/README.md

 Back-end:

-2. Set up your database,email and corresponding permissions and roles information in /.env (use the .env.example as an example)
+2. Set up your database, email and corresponding permissions and roles information in /.env (use the .env.example as an example)

 3. In your root folder run: